KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/start_simple_market_maker_bot.md

 | cfg.name.check_last_bidirectional_trade_thresh_hold | boolean | Will readjust the calculated cex price if a precedent trade exists for the pair (or reversed pair), applied via a [VWAP logic](https://www.investopedia.com/terms/v/vwap.asp#:~:text=VWAP%20is%20calculating%20the%20sum,periods%20there%20are%20(10))) (optional; defaults to false)      |

 * Percentage values are within the range of 0-1, such that 0.25 = 25%
-** For spread, a value of 1.05 equates to 5% over the value returned from the prices API url.
+* For spread, a value of 1.05 equates to 5% over the value returned from the prices API url.
+* At least one of the optional fields `max`, `max_volume.usd` or `max_volume.percentage` must be present, or orders will not be placed.

 Note: `min_volume` will iterate to percentage of current balance if `max` is true, but remains static if `max` is false.
 If a pair configuration includes both `min_volume` and `min_volume_usd`, orders will not be placed, and an error will appear in your logs.